Submissions

 5. References

-Authors are particularly encouraged to use tables, diagrams, pictures and figures as well as non-copyrighted materials from other sources.
-Personal conclusions and practical applications are welcome.
+Authors are particularly encouraged to use tables, diagrams, pictures, and figures as well as non-copyrighted materials from other sources.

 Submitting Supplementary Materials